-In this unit, students will compare and contrast systems of belief in what it means to be human.
+In this unit, students will investigate the concept of belonging.
+They will explore their own faith and world view.
 They will also identify how prayer can invite a relationship with others and for Christians a particular relationship with God and creation.